Particular/eShopOnContainers/readme/graceperiod.md

 ### Constraints

-Before starting to change the code to support NServiceBus sagas, we've set up some constraints:
+Before starting to change the code to support NServiceBus sagas, we set up some constraints:

 - The GracePeriod saga should orchestrate the business process
 - Domain events should be removed in favor of messages